ikmb/outbreak-monitoring/README.md

 * FastQC statistics
 * Bloomfilter raw outut

-In addition, the topfolder will contain one file per input library with a species assignment based on bloom filter mappings.
+In addition, the topfolder will contain one folder per supported species with the trimmed read files.
 Currently, the following species are supported:
 * E. coli
 * S. aureus
 * S. pneumoniae